Julian Smith (politician): Parliamentary career (2010–present)

 At the snap 2017 general election, Smith was again re-elected, with an increased vote share of 62.7% and a decreased majority of 19,985.
-After the election, he served as Deputy Chief Whip to Gavin Williamson from June 2017 to November 2017 and then, on 2 November 2017, he was appointed Chief Whip of the House of Commons.
+After the election, he served as Deputy Chief Whip to Gavin Williamson from June 2017 to November 2017 and then, on 2 November 2017, he was appointed Chief Whip.

 Smith was strongly critical of Theresa May's cabinet's behaviour following the 2017 election, saying the government should have made clear that it would "inevitably" have to accept a softer Brexit.
 He accused ministers of trying to destabilise and undermine May.

 On 19 July 2018, Smith was reported to be resisting calls to resign his position as Government Chief Whip, following allegations that he had instructed five Conservative MPs to break pairing agreements in an important parliamentary vote the previous day.
 Only one MP, Conservative party chairman Brandon Lewis, complied with the instruction.
 Subsequent reports indicated that Smith had given similar instructions to four other MPs, but Lewis had been the only one willing to break what one commentator described later as "a centuries old 'code of honour'".
 Before it became known that the affair had involved approaches by Smith to more than one MP, Prime Minister Theresa May backed Lewis, stating that "The breaking of the pair was done in error.
 It wasn't good enough and will not be repeated."

 Smith was again re-elected at the 2019 general election, with a decreased vote share of 59.5% and an increased majority of 23,694.

 In February 2022 Smith called on Prime Minister Boris Johnson to withdraw insinuations that Opposition Leader Keir Starmer had culpably failed to prosecute notorious sex offender Jimmy Savile in his previous role as Director of Public Prosecutions.